Rennes

-Rennes ([ʁɛn]; Roazhon [ˈrwɑːõn]; Gallo: Resnn; Condate Redonum) is a city in the east of Brittany in northwestern France at the confluence of the Ille and the Vilaine.
-Rennes is the prefecture of the region of Brittany, as well as the Ille-et-Vilaine department.
-In 2017, the urban area had a population of 357,327 inhabitants, and the larger metropolitan area had 739,974 inhabitants.
-The inhabitants of Rennes are called Rennais/Rennaises in French.
+Rennes ([ʁɛn]; Roazhon [ˈrwɑːõn]; Gallo: Resnn; Condate Redonum) is a city in the east of Brittany in Northwestern France at the confluence of the rivers Ille and Vilaine.
+Rennes is the prefecture of the Brittany region and Ille-et-Vilaine department.
+In 2021, its urban area had a population of 371,464 inhabitants, while the larger metropolitan area had a population of 771,320.
+The inhabitants of Rennes are called Rennais (masculine) and Rennaises (feminine) in French.

-Rennes's history goes back more than 2,000 years, at a time when it was a small Gallic village named Condate.
+Rennes's history goes back more than 2,000 years to a time when it was a small Gallic village named Condate.
 Together with Vannes and Nantes, it was one of the major cities of the ancient Duchy of Brittany.
-From the early sixteenth century until the French Revolution, Rennes was a parliamentary, administrative and garrison city of the historic province of Brittany of the Kingdom of France as evidenced by its 17th century Parliament's Palace.
+From the early sixteenth century until the French Revolution, Rennes was a parliamentary, administrative and garrison city of the historic province of Brittany in the Kingdom of France, as evidenced by its 17th-century Parliament's Palace.
 Rennes played an important role in the Stamped Paper Revolt (Revolt of the papier timbré) in 1675.
 After the destructive fire of 1720, the medieval wooden center of the city was partially rebuilt in stone.
-Remaining mostly rural until the Second World War, Rennes really developed in the twentieth century.
+Remaining mostly rural until the Second World War, Rennes underwent significant development in the twentieth century.

-Since the 1950s, Rennes has grown in importance through rural flight and its modern industrial development, partly automotive.
+Since the 1950s, Rennes has grown in importance through rural flight and modern industrial development, partly in the automotive sector.
 The city developed extensive building plans to accommodate upwards of 200,000 inhabitants.
-During the 1980s, Rennes became one of the main centres in telecommunication and high technology industry.
+During the 1980s, Rennes became one of the main centres in telecommunications and high-tech industry.
 It is now a significant digital innovation centre in France.
 In 2002, Rennes became the smallest city in the world to have a Metro line.